ValHrt/Econometrics/README.md

 # Econometrics

-Repository containing exercises in econometrics
+The exercises in this repository are taken from the book "*Introductory Econometrics: A Modern Approach*" by **Jeffrey M. Wooldridge**.